Request services from Early Help Family Support

 Professionals requesting help and support from a family support worker on behalf of a child or young person

-If you are a professional working or have been in contact with a family or young person who wants or needs help and support from a family support worker and you assess them as having level 2 or 3 needs as per the Worcestershire levels of need guidance then you need to make a professional request via our online Request for Family Support form.
+Early Help Family Support offer targeted intervention to families where there are complex, escalating needs that have not been able to be resolved by Early Help in the community.
+If you are a professional working, or have been in contact with a family or a young person who need help and targeted support from a WCF Family Support Worker, and you have assessed them having a level 3 need as per the Worcestershire Safeguarding Boards, Multi Agency Levels of Need Guidance.
+You can make professional Request for Support Via our Request for Family Support form.

 Complete a request for family support